-This is a decision aid for people who have been diagnosed with– a type of skin cancer.
-It is designed to help you understand the options for treatment, helping with any decisions you might have to make with your specialist healthcare team.
-This PDA does not cover ocular or .
+This supportive guidance is for those who have been diagnosed with– a type of skin cancer and the most common form of melanoma.
+It is designed to help you and your family understand the options for treatment, helping with any decisions you might have to make with your specialist healthcare team.
+This Patient Decision Aid (PDA) does not cover ocular or (much rarer forms of melanoma).

-All cancers can be divided into different stages depending on the original size of the primary below.and whether there is any spread of the disease.
+All cancers can be divided into different ‘stages’ depending on the original size of the primary cancer or below.and whether there is any spread of the disease.
 The information provided in this PDA has been split up accordingly and so only some of the information will be relevant to you.
 The different stages of melanoma are described

 You should also be aware that you may not be suitable for all the procedures and treatments outlined in the PDA.
-There may also be variation in some of these due to local policies and where there is only limited clinical evidence to support one option over another.
+There may also be variation in some of these due to local policies your doctor’s advice and where there is only limited clinical evidence to support one option over another.

-Users are also able to print off each Melanoma Focus.of the PDA.
-Should you not have access to a computer or printing facilitates, then please get in touch with
+You are also able to print off each Melanoma Focus.of the PDA.
+Should you not have access to a computer or printing facilitates,then please get in touch with

-Melanoma is a cancer of the pigment-forming cells called.
-These cells are present throughout the body.
-Melanoma that arises from the skin, as opposed to in other places such as in the mucosa or eye, is known as cutaneous and is the most common type of melanoma.
+make a pigment called melanin.
+This gives skin its natural colour.
+The pigment helps to protect the body from ultraviolet light (UV radiation) from the sun.
+Melanoma is an uncontrolled abnormal growth of these melanocyte cells.
+Melanoma that arises from the skin, as opposed to in other places such as in the mucosa or eye, is known as and is the most common type of melanoma.
 If it is treated early, the outlook is usually very good.

-Cutaneous melanomas can arise in or near to a mole, but most will occur on skin that appears quite normal.
+Cutaneous melanomas can arise in or near to a mole; the skin around the melanoma often appear quite normal.
 They develop when thebecome cancerous and multiply in an uncontrolled way.
-These malignant cells can invade deeper into the skin and may also spread to other areas such as the local lymph nodes or through the blood stream to more distant parts of the body.
+These cancerous or malignant cells can invade deeper into the skin and may also spread to other areas such as the local lymph nodes or through the blood stream to more distant parts of the body.

 There are recognised risk factors for developing melanoma which are listed here.

 The diagnosis of melanoma is usually made by a skin doctor () who has examined the skin and confirmed by the pathologist (a doctor who is trained to examine samples taken from the body using a microscope) who looks at the melanoma after it has been removed under .
-Your healthcare professional will advise you which your cancer is at.
+Your medical team will advise you which ‘ ’ your cancer is at.
+The of a melanoma tells you how deeply it has grown into the skin, and how far it has spread.
 There are four possible stages: one (I), two (II), three (III), and four (IV).
 The full of the melanoma may not be known at the time of the initial diagnosis, as additional tests (for example analysis of the or a scan) may be needed.
-This will help determine the most appropriate treatment for your condition and will also help to determine your .
+This will help determine the most appropriate treatment for you and will also help to determine your .

 Theof the disease is based on how thick the melanoma is and whether it has spread to other parts of your body.
 Most people are diagnosed with melanoma at an early (I or II) before it has spread and it is unlikely to return.
 Melanoma can also be III or IV when it is initially diagnosed.
 Less commonly, melanoma may be diagnosed as having spread and the site on the skin where the cancer originated from cannot be found (called unknown primary melanoma).